-Porto is not a big metropolis, but for its tiny size it has so much to offer.
+Porto is not a big metropolis, but for its tiny size, it has so much to offer.
 From its old medieval quarter to unique modern architecture, you won’t be disappointed.

 The city also won the award of “The Best European Destination of 2017” on the website “European best Destinations”.

-Probably Porto’s most well known landmark is the metal arch bridge of Dom Luis I, which was built by Théophile Seyrig who worked with Gustave Eiffel.
+Probably Porto’s most well-known landmark is the metal arch bridge of Dom Luis I, which was built by Théophile Seyrig who worked with Gustave Eiffel.
 Eiffel himself has built another bridge that I’ll reveal at the end of the article, so stay tuned.

 But Porto has a lot more to offer to the traveler.
-I’ve chosen my favorite 16 things to do places to visit in Porto.
+I’ve chosen my favorite 16 things to do and places to visit in Porto.

 1. Torre dos Clérigos

 The tower is a part of the Clérigos baroque church, dating from the mid-18th century.
-It’s a bit like a symbol of Porto, because it can be seen from almost everywhere in the city.
+It’s a bit like a symbol of Porto because it can be seen from almost everywhere in the city.
 It was designed by Nicolau Nasoni, an Italian architect who left his mark on many monuments around Porto and the North of Portugal.
 Nasoni himself was buried there in a small chapel.

 2. Estção do São Bento – São Bento Station